OpenPecha/tibetan-fonts/README.md

 # Tibetan Fonts

-Public repository of open access Tibetan fonts, fonts harvested from:
+Public repository of open access Tibetan fonts.

+See [CATALOG.md](CATALOG.md) for a full catalog.

 ## Type Foundries and Designers' Official Websites: